naymspace/backpex/guides/get_started/installation.md

 </Backpex.HTML.Layout.app_shell>
 ```

-5. Add a hook to persist the selected theme
+**5. Add a hook to persist the selected theme**

+To persist the selected theme, you can add a hook to your `app.js` file.
+This hook will listen for the `backpex:theme-change` event and store the selected theme in the session and in the local storage.
+The hook will also send a request to the server to store the selected theme in the session.

 ```js
 // app.js
 // We want this to run as soon as possible to minimize